 Fort Yargo State Park: outdoor adventures

-There’s a lot to do at the park, including our two favorite Fort Yargo hikes and trail runs, the southern half of the Fort Yargo Lake Loop Trail and the much-shorter, paved Bird Berry Nature Trail.
+There’s a lot to do at the park, including our favorite Fort Yargo trail, the southern half of the Fort Yargo Lake Loop.
 The park’s main hiking, running and walking trail circles the lake in a 7-mile loop, and it’s accessible via a short hike downhill through the woods to the lake.
-(If there’s a trail from the camper cabins to the main trail, we didn’t see one – but this would be a great, added feature to the cabins for easy trail access.)

 Kayak the lake’s meandering shore or catch a scenic sunrise or sunset run on the park’s nearly level, mostly-shaded trails.
 Catch some singletrack on Fort Yargo’s popular 12-mile mountain biking loop.
 Catch some rays at the park’s sandy beach, or play a round of disc golf.
 Fish, or take the kids to the park’s popular playground.
 There’s plenty of outdoor adventures to be had at the park – and if the weather is uncooperative, the cabin’s oversized screen porch makes a great, covered outdoor hangout.

 Fort Yargo Camper Cabins: bottom line

 Tucked into one of the Fort Yargo’s most scenic and quiet sections with the prettiest, natural cross-lake views, the park’s nearly-brand-new Camper Cabins offer modern furnishings, great amenities and access to great Fort Yargo outdoor adventures.
 Stunning sunsets, beautiful reflections in the lake’s glassy surface, grilling a great meal, hiking the trails and relaxing at the cabin: our camper cabin experience was pretty much perfection.
 We can’t wait to return.